 - Anywhere that smoking or vaping of tobacco products are forbidden

-New Jersey has not made the same distinction with marijuana-infused products, allowing the assumption that valid patients could possess and consume medicated edibles or other marijuana-infused products in most public places without worry or concern.
+New Jersey has not made the same distinction with marijuana-infused products, allowing the assumption that valid cardholders could possess and consume edibles or other marijuana-infused products in most public places without worry or concern.

-Physicians, Patients, caregivers, alternative treatment centers are generally protected from discrimination when it comes to actions from any professional, civil, or administrative body.
+Physicians, cardholders, caregivers, alternative medical centers are generally protected from discrimination when it comes to actions from any professional, civil, or administrative body.

 However, employers are not required to allow the use of medical marijuana in the workplace; therefore, the use of medical marijuana at work remains a punishable, and potentially fireable, offense.

-New Jersey does not allow the delivery of medical marijuana from the dispensary or alternative treatment center to the patient.
-Caregivers may purchase and transport marijuana on the behalf of the patient.
+New Jersey does not allow the delivery of medical marijuana from the dispensary or alternative medical center to the cardholder.
+Caregivers may purchase and transport marijuana on the behalf of the cardholder.